NeLy-EPFL/flygym/doc/source/tutorials/cpg_controller.rst

 **Authors:** Sibo Wang-Chen, Femke Hurtak

-**Note:** The code presented in this notebook has been simplified for simplicity and restructured for display in a notebook format.
-A more complete and better structured implementation can be found on the `examples folder of the FlyGym repository on
+**Note:** The code presented in this notebook has been simplified and restructured for display in a notebook format.
+A more complete and better structured implementation can be found in the `examples folder of the FlyGym repository on
 GitHub <https://github.com/NeLy-EPFL/flygym/tree/main/flygym/examples/>`__.

 **Summary:** In this tutorial, we will introduce the concept of Central